lokeshchenta/genai-google-gcp/rag-chatbot/README.md

-# ChatBot for Enterprise Search Using Retrieval Augmented Generation (RAG)
+# ChatBot for Enterprise Search

+Using Retrieval Augmented Generation (RAG).

 Built on Google's GCP Vertex AI platform, using Gemini Models.